The Resistance to Label Noise in K-NN and DNN Depends on its Concentration: Additional Implementation Details

 \section{Additional Implementation Details}

+For all MNIST experiments, we use a DNN inspired by LENET-5 \cite{Lecun98gradient-basedlearning} and AlexNet \cite{NIPS2012_4824}, which reaches $\sim$100\% accuracy.
+Its structure is: cnv@20 - cnv@20 - pool - cnv@50 - cnv@50 - pool - fc@\emph{FS} - fc@10 - softmax, where \emph{cnv} is a convolutional layer using a $5\times5$ filter and zero-padding, \emph{fc} is a fully connected layer, \emph{@c} denotes the number of output channels, and \emph{pool} is $2\times2$ max-pooling. \emph{FS} is 500 for Uniform Noise experiments and 256 for Flip Noise experiments.
+Batch Normalization \cite{Ioffe:2015:BNA:3045118.3045167} is added after each convolutional and fully-connected layer, followed by a ReLU non-linearity (except before the softmax layer).

 Our data pre-processing in ImageNet training is inspired by ResNet \cite{He2016DeepRL}.
 Each image is resized so that its shorter side is changed to $256$ (and the rest maintain the same aspect ratio).
 For training, we randomly sample a $224\times 224$ crop from an image.
 For the test set we simply take the crop from the center of each image.
 As the network architecture, we use Densenet-121 \cite{DBLP:journals/corr/HuangLW16a} with Adam Optimization and mini-batch of size $256$.
 The learning rate is initiated to $0.001$ and then divided by $10$ after $15$ epochs.
-The models are trained up-to $30$ epochs with early stopping.
+The models are trained up-to $30$ epochs with early stopping. \\ For running-time considerations, The $K$-NN experiments on ImageNet were done using not the entire train set but instead a randomly selected subset of 2000 test examples (out of 50000 total).